mcneel/rhino.inside/Autodesk/Revit/README.md

 ### Sample 7
 ![](doc/Sample7.png)

-1. Use the _Rhino_ icon into the Add-Ins tab to open Rhino editor window.
+1. Use the _Pyhton_ icon into the Add-Ins tab to open Rhino Python editor window.
-2. Run the _EditPythonScript_.
-3. Load pyhthon script file called _"Sample7.py"_ there is in this folder.
+2. Load pyhthon script file called _"Sample7.py"_ there is in this folder.
-4. Click on the green play button you will fond on the Pyhton script editor window.
+3. Click on the green play button you will fond on the Pyhton script editor window.
-5. You should have an sphere in the Revil model.
+4. You should have an sphere in the Revil model.

 ### Sample 6
 ![](doc/Sample6.gif)